TriteHexagon/XDRandomizer/README.md

 * **Similar BST:** only picks a new random Shadow from the pool of Pokémon with a Base Stat Total within a range of the original Pokémon (by default it's true)
 * **BSTRange:** the range of the Base Stat Total for picking a new Shadow.
 It considers the original BST +- the range.
 By default it's 50 (so a Pokémon with 500 BST can be replaced by any Pokémon with 450 to 550 BST, etc).
 * **MoveTutorPercentageAsPurificationMoves:** how likely the 4th move is to be a move tutor move instead of the purification move.
 So a 1 means that all moves on the 4th slot will be a move tutor move and 0 means that all moves in the 4th slot will be a purification move (by default it's 0.8)

+## Shadow Move randomizer
+Each Pokémon has a guaranteed damage-dealing move in the first slot, a 90% chance of a status move in the 2nd slot, and equal chance for the other two slots (if applicable).

+Generic damage-dealing Shadow moves are divided into physical (Blitz, Rush and Break) and special (Wave, Rave, and Storm).
+Each Pokémon can only have one move from each category.
+The chance of getting a physical or special move depends on the ratio of the Pokémon's Attack to its Special Attack (so if they are the same the chance is 50%); this chance follows a logistic distribution that can be controlled with *PhysicalSpecialTolerance* (default 8).
+The chance of getting a weak, medium or strong move follows a Poisson distribution for each, which are then normalized.
+The parameter that controls these distributions are the mean of the Poisson distribution *PoissonLambdaWeak*, *PoissonLambdaMid*, *PoissonLambdaStrong* (default values 22, 32 and 48)

+Status moves are picked randomly from a list appropriate for the level of the Pokémon.
+Mist, Hold and Shed are always on the list; Panic and Sky are added for Pokémon at or above *ShadowPanicSkyLevel* (default level 19); Half and Down are considered above *ShadowHalfDownLevel* (default level 33).

+Shadow End is considered only if the check for a physical strong move is passed.
+Then another random check is made against *ShadowEndProb*.
+This value changes based on the move slot: 15% for the first two moves, 40% for the last two.

+Shadow Fire, Chill, and Bolt work similarly to Shadow End, and are only considered when a strong special move is picked, and then against *SpecialSignMoveProb* (70% for the first two move slots, 90% for the third and 4th move slots).
+However, there's a further compatibilty check against the moves they are based on (Flamethrower, Ice Beam, and Thunderbolt).
+If more than one move is compatible, it's picked randomly.

 ## Known Bugs
 * Maybe it doesn't work with Mr. Mime?
 I think the game *could* potentially still work since it does get the number, but more testing could be done.